FAQs

 Flu vaccine FAQs

-The flu vaccination can be between 60-90% effective depending on how closely matched this year’s circulating strains are to the virus, it is the best protection we have against a virus that can cause serious complications.
 This year's vaccine contains protection against the leading strains of flu virus as researched by the World Health Organisation.

-Are there any side effects?
+Are there any side effects from the flu jab?

-It can take up to two weeks for both vaccines to provide protection.
+It can take up to two weeks for both vaccines to provide maximum protection.
 Some people might feel a slight soreness or develop bruising at the injection site.

-In very rare cases the vaccine can cause fever, malaise and joint pain, often this is confused with "having the flu" but this is just your immune system responding as it should to make antibodies to protect against each virus.
-Severe reactions are extremely rare and all vaccinators are trained to manage any rare adverse effects.
+In very rare cases vaccinations can cause a slight fever, or some aches and pains.
+For flu jabs, this is often confused with "having the flu" but this is just your immune system responding as it should to make antibodies to protect against the virus.

 I’ve already had my flu vaccination somewhere else, what should I do?

 If you get protected early at your GP or a pharmacist, or anywhere else outside of the Trust, please let us know so that we can accurately measure the level of protection the Trust has.
-Vaccinations are not mandatory, but we do encourage maximum uptake across all staff to keep you, and the people you care for, as safe and healthy as possible.

 Complete the notification form